sukalas-zz/canvasfun/README.md

 # Canvasfun
-## Experiements with canvas.
-Mostly particle animations physix and dynamics.
+## Experiments with canvas.
+Mostly particle animations with physix and dynamics.

 Check it out [here](https://sukalas.github.io/canvasfun/)